Belt stays with Giants, accepts $18.4M qualifying offer

-NEW YORK- First baseman Brandon Belt accepted an $18.4 million qualifying offer from the San Francisco Giants on Wednesday rather than pursue bidders as a free agent.
+NEW YORK- First baseman Brandon Belt accepted an $18.4 million qualifying offer from the San Francisco Giants rather than pursue bidders as a free agent.

 Belt was the only one to accept among the 14 free agents who received the offers from their former clubs on Nov.
 7.